missmariss31/cat-clicker/README.md

 ![Cat](img/cat.jpg)

-## Work in Progress

-How many times can you click the cat before you get tired of it?
+### How many times can you click the cat before you get tired of it?

 1. Clone the repository
 2. Open index.html in your browser